dtrinidad-iv/laravel-test/README.md

 ## Basic Tasks

-- [ ] Fork this repo into your Github account
+- [x] Fork this repo into your Github account
-- [ ] Get application up and running.
+- [x] Get application up and running.
-- [ ] Fix this list so it justify to the left without losing the format of the rest of page.
+- [x] Fix this list so it justify to the left without losing the format of the rest of page.
-- [ ] Go to route /products and tell me specifically what is wrong, if anything, and fix it.
+- [x] Go to route /products and tell me specifically what is wrong, if anything, and fix it.
+- * typo ProductController@indx, need to change it to ProductController@index in routes/web.php
-- [ ] Create a resourceful Controller for an object called Review.
+- [x] Create a resourceful Controller for an object called Review.
-- [ ] Add a route that points to your Review Controller and have it return a new blade view
+- [x] Add a route that points to your Review Controller and have it return a new blade view
-- [ ] Can you explain to me why the route /specials is failing and fix it.
+- [x] Can you explain to me why the route /specials is failing and fix it.
+- * The GET method is not supported for this route.
+Supported methods: POST. (so I change the pointed route to ::get)
-- [ ] What version of Laravel is this application using?
+- [x] What version of Laravel is this application using?
+- * Laravel 5.8

 ## Simple Tasks